History of Palau: European contact and discovery in 1696

 The first verifiable knowledge of Palau by Europeans came a century later in December 1696, when a group of Palauan islanders shipwrecked on the Philippines island of Samar.
 They were interviewed by the Czech missionary Paul Klein on 28 December 1696.
 Klein was not only able to draw the first map of Palau based on a drawing and a set of pebbles on the beach, but also to send an important letter in June 1697 to Europe.
 This map and the letter caused significant interest in the new islands and resulted in the first failed Jesuit attempts to travel to Palau from the Philippines in 1700, 1708 and 1709.

 The islands were first visited by the Jesuit expedition led by Francisco Padilla on 30 November 1710, only to leave two stranded priests, Jacques Du Beron and Joseph Cortyl, on the coast of Sonsorol, while the mother ship Santissima Trinidad was being swept away by a storm.
-Spain later started to dominate the islands.

-Palau had also limited relations with the outside world before the 18th century, mainly with Yap and Java.
-Had it not been for shipwrecked islanders who took refuge in the Philippines in 1696, Europeans likely would not have found Palau until much later.
+The islands were visited again in 1712 by an expedition led by Bernardo de Egui, which was largely unsuccessful in engaging with the islanders..